mhostetter/galois/README.md

 [`FieldArray`](https://mhostetter.github.io/galois/latest/api/galois.FieldArray/) `x` is operated on like any other NumPy array except all arithmetic is performed in $\mathrm{GF}(p^m)$, not $\mathbb{R}$.

-Internally, the finite field arithmetic is implemented by replacing [NumPy ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html).
+Internally, the finite field arithmetic is implemented by replacing [NumPy ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html) with specialized versions.
 The new ufuncs are written in pure Python and [just-in-time compiled](https://numba.pydata.org/numba-doc/dev/user/vectorize.html) with
 [Numba](https://numba.pydata.org/).
 The ufuncs can be configured to use either lookup tables (for speed) or explicit calculation (for memory savings).